How to Sharpen an Axe Easily: Tips & Tricks

 7. A Plain and Simple Rock

-We’ve explored specialty solutions to sharpening your axe and we have explored high-tech solutions.
-But would you believe you can sharpen your axe with nothing more than rock?
+We’ve explored specialty solutions to sharpen your axe and we have explored high-tech solutions.
+But would you believe you can sharpen your axe with nothing more than a rock?

 Start by locating a rock with a flat side.
 By adding a little water, you can transform this rock into a whetstone.
 You can then begin sharpening it and making little circular motions while you work.